List of Camp Lazlo characters: Nurse Leslie

 Nurse Douglas Leslie is a male pink nurse shark and is Camp Kidney's nurse.
 Murray created Leslie when the episode "Parasitic Pal" required the role of a nurse.
 O'Hare created the trait involving Leslie sitting in his stool at all times to the point where his leg muscles had atrophied; when Leslie tries to stand on his feet, his legs crumble.
 O'Hare reasoned that, in Murray's words, "that doctors never seem to get up from their stools.
 Only scoots himself around the examining room."
 He is voiced by Mr. Lawrence.

 Other characters

 Pierre and No-Neck

 Pierre and No-Neck are two strict river otter lifeguards with thick French accents.
 Pierre is voiced by Jeff Bennett and No-Neck is voiced by Carlos Alazraqui.

 Harold

 Harold Chan is a Pacific walrus that is a background character, but associated in more episodes than the other background characters.
 He talks almost as if he has a retainer.
 In the episode "Radio Free Edward", he does a show called "Freddie's Night Train".
+In "Harold and Raj", Harold got sick of always being in the background and decided to do something about it.
+He tries to impress Raj, much to Raj's extreme annoyance, after Harold tries copy Raj.
+Raj tells him to "Don't call, don't write, don't drop by unexpectedly".
+This sends Harold into a bitter depression.
+Once Raj relents, we learn that Harold always wanted to be a super hero named "Captain Banana Pants".
+Even though his real name is not Harold, he doesn't seem to mind, as all of the "cool guys" call him Harold, but he never does tell us his real name.
 He's voiced by Jeff Bennett.